 Since the European Supervisory Authorities have set new records in the imposition of fines this summer, the relevant conclusion can be made.
 In July, Luxembourg’s National Commission for Data Protection notified Amazon of a fine of € 746 million, and in September, the Irish Data Protection Commission notified a fine of € 225 million to WhatsApp.

-Although there is still a lot of undisclosed information in the Amazon case, the company is primarily accused of using and transmitting sensitive personal data.
-There is a general allegation of a breach of the General Data Protection Regulation (GDPR) and the amount of the fine depends on the company’s global turnover.
+Although there is still much-undisclosed information in the Amazon case, the company is primarily accused of using and transmitting sensitive personal data.
+There is a general allegation of a breach of the General Data Protection Regulation (GDPR), and the fine depends on the company’s global turnover.
 As Amazon considers the allegations unfounded, it promises to fight a huge fine decision.

 Allegedly, WhatsApp has shared the data with other companies of the Facebook corporation without sufficiently informing the users.
 WhatsApp also promises to strongly challenge the fine decision, as it considers the amount of the fine to be disproportionate.

-These signs indicate that European data protection has started to fully implement the GDPR, and fine decisions related to turnover numbers in technology giants have become increasingly common.
-In fact, every company has a reason to review its data processing processes and their compliance with the rules, as supervision of the processing of personal data is on the rise in Europe.
+These signs indicate that European data protection has started to fully implement the GDPR, and technology giants’ fine decisions related to turnover numbers have become increasingly common.
+Every company has a reason to review its data processing processes and their compliance with the rules, as supervision of the processing of personal data is on the rise in Europe.